ChopDotHQ/Chopdotlp/LANDING_PAGE_OVERVIEW.md

 ### Benefits Grid

 **Next Variant** (4 benefits, 2x2 on desktop):
-1. **Instant settlement**
+1. **Fast on-chain settlement**
    - Icon: Zap
-   - "Close the pot, everyone's paid.
+   - "Close the pot and send DOT back within a few seconds.
 No IOUs."

-2. **Your receipts, forever**
+2. **Receipts you can pin**
    - Icon: Shield
-   - "Stored on Crust Network- decentralized, permanent, yours."
+   - "Export receipts to IPFS/Crust so they can outlive any single app."

 3. **Actually scales**
    - Icon: Users
    - "Works for 2 roommates or 20 festival attendees."

-4. **Built on Polkadot**
+4. **Built with Polkadot tech**
    - Icon: Database
-   - "Low fees, fast settlements, Web3 integrations."
+   - "Low-fee DOT transfers on Asset Hub plus interoperability."

 **Legacy Variant** (3 benefits, 3 columns):
-1. **Instant settlement** - Same as above
+1. **Fast on-chain settlement** - Same as above
 2. **Blockchain receipts** - "Every transaction recorded.
 No 'wait, who paid?'"
 3. **Actually scales** - Same as above